 We're in the process of writing more guides that are covering different subjects regarding WooCommerce dropshipping.

-If you’re interested, then I suggest you subscribe to our push notifications or email list, and we will keep you updated when they are published!
+If you're interested, then I suggest you subscribe to our email list (at the bottom of the article), and we will keep you updated when they are published!